 Celebrities find refuge in the “Belle Époque” villas

-Today, around sixty residences are the survivors of a bygone era.
-In particular, some of them are associated with big names in culture who have come to seek inspiration there. Émile Zola was invited by his publisher who had a large house built in the Park (the future “Paradou” demolished in 1978).
+Today, more than 200 homes are survivors of a bygone time.
+In particular, some of them join forces with big names in culture who come to seek a bit of inspiration. Émile Zola was invited by his publisher who had a large house built in the Park (the future “Paradou” demolished in 1978).
 He made several stays in the district between 1886 and 1888.
 After a stay in Saint-Palais-sur-Mer, the author rents the Chalet Albert (today Villa “Le Rêve”, at n°58 boulevard Frédéric Garnier).
 During his last holiday in Royan, he settled in the villa Les Œillets (now Villa “Les Arcades” at n°52 of this same boulevard).

 Forty years later, the playwright Sacha Guitry, fell in love with the Charente resort where he spent several summers.
 From 1926, he put his suitcases down at the Villa Rose Rouge, built six years earlier (at no. 38).
 He meets regularly with his neighbor at 100, the photographer Jacques-Henri Lartigue, staying for two seasons at the famous Aquamarine villa whose nickname "Chambord-sur-Mer" alone illustrates the size and architectural prestige.